RetroReversing/retroReversing/pages/leaks/Nintendo/ZeldaLinksAwakening.md

 File Name | Extension | Description
 ---|---|---
-C1 | .CHR | Contains the tiles for the instruments and the numbers 0-9 and others like rupees C2 | .CHR | Contains the files used for the dungeons C3 | .CHR | Contains files but unclear exactly what they are C4 | .CHR | Contains tiles used for the Title Screen (Japanese) C5 | .CHR | Contains tiles used in the opening sequence C6 | .CHR | Contains Non Player Character sprites
+C1 | .CHR | Contains the tiles for the instruments and the numbers 0-9 and others like rupees C2 | .CHR | Contains the tiles used for the dungeons C3 | .CHR | Contains tiles but unclear exactly what they are C4 | .CHR | Contains tiles used for the Title Screen (Japanese) C5 | .CHR | Contains tiles used in the opening sequence C6 | .CHR | Contains Non Player Character sprites